Skip to main content

 Regular use of aloe vera, ginseng, sesame oil, St John’s wort, ginkgo, garlic, and turmeric may lower blood glucose levels in some patients, which may lead to a reduction in your dosage requirement of dulaglutide

-Ma huang may interfere with blood glucose control and reduce the effectiveness of dulaglutide and other diabetes medications such as Victoza or metformin.
-You may need to adjust your dose of Trulicity or of other diabetic medications if you are also taking ma huang.
+Ma huang may interfere with blood glucose control and reduce the effectiveness of dulaglutide and other diabetes medications, such as Victoza or metformin.
+You may need to adjust your dose of Trulicity if you are also taking ma huang.

-It’s a good idea to always let your healthcare provider know if you are taking herbal medicines while taking any prescription medications as drug interactions may occur.
+It’s a good idea to let your healthcare provider know if you are taking herbal medicines while taking any prescription medications, as drug interactions may occur.

 Gastrointestinal side effects of Trulicity

-The most common side effects of Trulicity include injection site reactions, nausea, indigestion, diarrhea, abdominal pain, and headache.
+The most common side effects of Trulicity include injection site reactions, nausea, indigestion, constipation or diarrhea, abdominal pain, and headache.
+Less common but potentially serious side effects of Trulicity include pancreatitis, kidney problems, severe allergic reactions, and heart attack.

 Since slow stomach emptying can cause one to feel full, this can also cause a decreased appetite and weight loss.
-Weight loss is sometimes viewed as a positive side effect, as lowered weight gain usually results in better control of blood glucose levels and lowers the chances of obesity.
+Weight loss is sometimes viewed as a positive side effect, as lowered weight gain usually results in better control of blood glucose levels.

-To minimize the side effects of Trulicity, take it exactly as prescribed.
-It is also recommended that you focus on the diet choices discussed above (low carbohydrates, low refined sugars and sweets, high protein, and healthy fats).
+To minimize the side effects of Trulicity, focus on the diet choices discussed above (low carbohydrates, low refined sugars and sweets, high protein, and healthy fats).
 Creating a meal plan with small, frequent meals instead of three large meals is recommended.

-Keep a close eye on your blood sugars as well and be sure to let your healthcare provider know if the levels are frequently low or high, since this will make side effects worse.
+Keep a close eye on your blood sugars as well, and be sure to let your healthcare provider know if the levels are frequently low or high.
+This will make side effects worse.

 RELATED: Can hypoglycemia (low blood sugar) occur without diabetes?